jaiibatra/jaiibatra/README.md

 ### Hi there, I am Jai Batra

 ## I am a student with a passion for Data science/Cybersecurity.
-I love to create unique solutions through code and different technologies.
+I thrive on creating innovative solutions through coding and exploring the potential of new technologies.

 - I’m interested in Data science and Cybersecurity
 - I’m currently learning C, C++, and Python
 - I’m eager to learn something new and work through different environments
-- Fun fact: Love to game and find new ways to figure out certain scenarios
+- Fun fact: I’m a gaming enthusiast who loves strategizing and solving complex scenarios!

 ### Languages and Tools:
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logoColor=white&color=2bbc8a)